sanyakapoor27/deepseek-ext-vscode/README.md

-# sanya-kapoor README
+# deepseek-vscode README

-This is the README for your extension "sanya-kapoor".
+This is the README for your extension "deepseek-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features